jooohyunpark/itp-canvas-for-coders/README.md

   - 10/15/2022, Saturday, 3:30pm-4:30pm

 ## Course Description
-For someone, the web browser is more than just a tool.
-It is a digital canvas with boundless possibilities for creative expressions.
-This class will cover three.js fundamentals to provide students with skills to create interactive aethetic experiences in web 3D space.
+For some creators, a web browser is more than just a functional tool.
+It is a digital canvas with boundless possibilities for artistic expression.
+This course will cover three.js fundamentals to provide students with skills to create interactive aethetics in web 3D space.

 ## Course Ojbectives